-- (3) The fulfillment materials include the travel insurance disclosures and the contact information for persons providing travel assistance services and cancellation fee waivers, as applicable. - 6.
+- insurance disclosures and the contact information for persons providing travel assistance services and cancellation fee waivers, as applicable. - 6.
 (1) Except as otherwise provided in this section, all persons offering travel insurance to residents of this state are subject to sections 375.930 to 375.948.
-If there is a conflict between this section and other provisions of chapters 361 to 385 regarding the sale and marketing of travel insurance and travel protection plans, the provisions of this section shall control. - (2) Offering or selling a travel insurance policy that could never result in payment of any claims for any insured under the policy is an unfair trade practice under sections 375.930 to 375.948. - (3) (a) All documents provided to consumers prior to the purchase of travel insurance, including but not limited to sales materials, advertising materials, and marketing materials, shall be consistent with the travel insurance policy itself, including but not limited to forms, endorsements, policies, rate filings, and certificates of insurance. - (b) For travel insurance policies or certificates that contain preexisting condition exclusions, information and an opportunity to learn more about the preexisting condition exclusions shall be provided any time prior to the time of purchase, and in the coverage's fulfillment materials.

-- in paragraph (a) of subdivision (2) of subsection 3 of this section shall be provided to a policyholder or certificate holder as soon as practicable following the purchase of a travel protection plan.
+If there is a conflict between this section and other provisions of chapters 361 to 385 regarding the sale and marketing of travel insurance and travel protection plans, the provisions of this section shall control. - (2) Offering or selling a travel insurance policy that could never result in payment of any claims for any insured under the policy is an unfair trade practice under sections 375.930 to 375.948. - (3) (a) All documents provided to consumers prior to the purchase of travel insurance, including but not limited to sales materials, advertising materials, and marketing materials, shall be consistent with the travel insurance policy itself, including but not limited to forms, endorsements, policies, rate filings, and certificates of insurance. - (b) For travel insurance policies or certificates that contain preexisting condition exclusions, information and an opportunity to learn more about the preexisting condition exclusions shall be provided any time prior to the time of purchase, and in the coverage's fulfillment materials. - (c) The fulfillment materials and the information described in paragraph (a) of subdivision (2) of subsection certificate holder as soon as practicable following the purchase of a travel protection plan.
+Unless the insured has either started a covered trip or filed a claim under the travel insurance coverage, a policyholder or certificate holder may cancel a policy or certificate for a full refund of the travel protection plan price from the date of purchase of a travel protection plan until at least: